 - 1. Because of the size of our student population that is tested the data is always to small to record.
 Our populations are considered "insignificant". - 2.
-Because of COVID-19 Results and data are not available - 3.
 Last year three students graduated.
 We did not loose any students to drop outs.